JamesPiggott/A.I-O-Game/README.md

 - [ ] Encounter system for dialogue (December)
 - [ ] Basic sounds (December)
 - [ ] Up to 5 new puzzles (December)

+Most importantly the game should receive a proper name!